 Michigan Porch

-Trains stopped running between Owosso and Ionia years ago, but the line they ran on is still doing work — just for people on foot and on bikes now.
-The Fred Meijer Clinton-Ionia-Shiawassee Trail follows about 41 miles of the old Central Michigan (Grand Trunk) railroad bed straight across mid-Michigan, and a good stretch of it belongs to Clinton County.
+Trains stopped running between Owosso and Ionia years ago, but the corridor is still doing work.
+The Fred Meijer Clinton-Ionia-Shiawassee Trail now carries people on foot and on bikes for 42 miles across mid-Michigan, including a long stretch through Clinton County.

 Sources